phiresky/masters-thesis/content/6_results.md

 #### Multi-evader pursuit task

-Here we consider the multi-evader pursuit task with 20 pursuers and 5 evaders on a torus. @Fig:resmpsmall shows the results of the multi-evader pursuit task with different aggregation methdos with the same architecture used in [@maxpaper] to be able to directly compare the results.
+Here, we consider the multi-evader pursuit task with 20 pursuers and 5 evaders on a torus. @Fig:resmpsmall shows the results of the multi-evader pursuit task with different aggregation methdos with the same architecture used in [@maxpaper] to be able to directly compare the results.
 The architecture is 64-agg-64 with the